 The Energy Audit requirement for the City of Austin is a great way to evaluate your new home choices.
 But there is always room for improvement, so use this Green Home Checklist to help you make a more informed choice about

 your home.
+You can find more info regarding the best home builder in newcastle here.
 Review your home or a home you are interested in with this checklist in hand.

 The Right Site – A site with smart landscaping is important to help make your

 home comfortable, affordable and attractive, whether you plan to renovate the existing painting or you want to redesign your home, a painter decorator would be a great help the team boasts an excellent reputation in painting & decorating.

 • Water-efficient Bermuda or buffalo grass is planted in sunny areas.

 • Plants, shrubs and trees that grow successfully in Central Texas are chosen.

 • Get rid of dead trees with a tree removal service.